VanillaDevelop/vanilla.sh/content/_index.md

 #### Catgirl-Powered Hosting

-Nya.GG is a simple image and link distribution platform, built using Java Spring with a JSF frontend and a PostgreSQL database.
-It's meant to be a more customizable alternative to platforms like Imgur.
-The MVP for image hosting is now available!
+Nya.GG is a simple image and video distribution platform, built using Java Spring with a JSF frontend and a PostgreSQL database.
+It's meant to be a more personal alternative to platforms like Imgur.
+The image hosting module is now available!
 {{< /card-item >}}

 {{< card-item